-Mallory attributes her strength and purpose from her faith and strong family ties.
-She’s excited to help couples and families bring their vision to life to create the perfect celebration, whether it’s a wedding, a bar mitzvah, a business launch, an anniversary party, a quinceañera party, or Prom: “When you come to the Clyde, it’s my goal to make you feel as welcome as my own family would be.”
+Mallory attributes her strength and purpose from her faith in God and strong family ties.
+She’s excited to help couples and families bring their vision to life to create the perfect celebration, whether it’s a wedding, a birthday party, a business launch, an anniversary party, a quinceañera party, or Prom: “When you come to the Clyde, it’s my goal to make you feel as welcome as my own family would be.”

 Natalie Burger is our Venue Manager and Event Planner here at The Clyde.
 She moved to Savannah in 2020 after living in New York for most of her life.
 After graduating with a business degree from Sacred Heart University, she began working for the University’s alumni and event department.
 Here she learned to coordinate and plan events.
 Her love of weddings comes from planning her own wedding.

 It’s all about family!

 With a strong origin and a bit of an old fashioned edge, The Clyde is named after two very important characters in my life’s story.
 Donald Clyde Adams Junior and Senior, or more commonly known as Dad and Grandpa.